As far as Annuity Best Interest training... Let me boil it down for you:

 variable annuities, life insurance, mutual funds, stocks, bonds,

 and certificates of deposit.
+3. A

 statement describing the insurers for which the intermediary is

 authorized to sell insurance products.
+4. A

 description of the sources and types of cash compensation and